House of al-Sagoff

-The House of al-Sagoff (آل السقاف; also transliterated as al-Saqqaf or al-Saqqāf) is a Hadhrami Arab Sayyid family historically active in Singapore.
-Through intermarriage, the family formed social and economic connections with a royal family from the Celebes (now Sulawesi, Indonesia).
-They owned several properties, including the Perseverance Estate, where lemongrass was cultivated and community gatherings were held.
-Some members of the family have continued involvement in the area.
-The family traces its lineage to the Banu Hashim clan of the Bani Hashim in Hadhramaut, identifying them as a Ba'Alawi Sayyid family.
+The House of al-Sagoff (آل السقاف; also transliterated as al-Saqqaf or as-Segaf) are a Hadhrami Arab family that has been historically active in Saudi Arabia, Yemen, Jordan, the United Arab Emirates, Malaysia, Indonesia and Singapore.
+Through intermarriage, the family formed social and economic connections with several other prominent families, particularly in Southeast Asia.
+They owned several properties, such as the Al-Saqqaf Palace in Mecca, Saudi Arabia (which was eventually bought by King Abdulaziz) and the Perseverance Estate in Singapore, where lemongrass was cultivated and community gatherings were held.
+The family traces its lineage to the Ba'Alawi clan of the Banu Hashim in Hadhramaut.

-In 1921, then-chef of the family, Abdul Rahman established a restaurant named "Islamic" in Singapore, which marked its centenary in 2021 and is still operating.
-The family were also active as merchants and landowners, and several members held civic positions from the 1870s, until Singaporean independence in 1965.
+Members of the Alsagoff family trace their lineage to Abd al-Rahman al Saqqaf, a prominent Sheikh from Tarim.
+He was a 13th-generation descendant of the progenitor of the Ba'Alawi clan Ahmad Al-Muhajir, who was born in Basra in 273 AH.

 Notable members

+Muhammad bin Aqeel Al-Saqqaf

+He was a wealthy and powerful businessman and political leader who ruled over Dhofar, Oman for 25 years.
+According to the orientalist Johann Ludvik, he was given gifts by Muhammad Ali Pasha, who at that time ruled over Egypt, in an attempt to get him to join his administration.

+Omar Al-Saqqaf

+He served as the Saudi Minister of Foreign Affairs from 1968 to 1974.
+He was the incumbent Minister when King Faisal led an oil embargo on countries seen as being pro-Israel.

+Ahmed Alawi Al-Saqqaf

+He served as Jordanian Chief Justice under the governments of Tawfiq Abu al-Huda as well as Minister of Education and Minister of Justice.

+Syed Saddiq bin Syed Abdul Rahman

+He is a Malaysian politician who is currently serving as an MP for Muar, previously serving as the Minister of Youth and Sports under the second Mahathir cabinet.
+He is also the founder of the Malaysian United Democratic Alliance.

+Datuk Syed Omar Alsagoff

+He previously served as Malaysian Ambassador to Saudi Arabia.

 Syed Abdur-Rahman

 Syed Abdul Rahman Alsagoff came to Singapore with his son Ahmad.
 Their family would later start the Arabic School in Jalan Sultan, in 1912.
 A large section of Geylang, formally "Geylang Serai," formed part of the 'Perseverance Estate' which belonged to Syed Ahmad.
 The Alsagoffs had also served as municipal commissioners of Singapore, from 1872 to 1898, and 1928 to 1933.